jadKhoury1/Reat-JS-Blog/README.md

  <h4>Third Step</h4>

-  - In case your base url is not http://localhost/blog/public/api <br />
+  - In case your base back-end api url is not http://localhost/blog/public/api <br />
   - Create .env file in the root directory and add REACT_APP_BASE_URL=YOUR_URL

   <h4>Extensions</h4>